Updated: Thursday 1 October 2020

 Support and advice for residents

-We are advising all animal owners to make sure their pets are kept under control during the COVID-19 (coronavirus) outbreak.
+We are advising animal owners to make sure their pets are kept under control during coronavirus (COVID-19).
 This can help to keep members of the public safe, and allow social distancing guidance to be followed.

 We ask that dogs are kept on a lead when out in public, and for dog owners to check their pets are secure when they are at home to minimise the risk of straying.